Frequently asked questions

 By giving ShelterBox a general donation, you are helping us use your money to make the most difference to families in desperate need of shelter.

-How much of my donation will directly help to provide shelter?
+How much of my donation will directly help to provide families with shelter?

 Can I Gift Aid my donation?